York Minster Carol Service

 A great deal of planning and preparation goes into the event, not just from the students who participate by singing, reading, acting and dancing, but also by those behind the scenes.
 Every year it is especially impressive that all the technology on the evening is delivered by a team of students, rather than by members of staff.
 Most years pupils from Badger Hill, Heworth, Stamford Bridge, Warter, Wilberfoss and a variety of other Primary Schools also participate too.
 Our annual Carol Service in York Minster is another important sign of our origins as York's cathedral school and the continuing link between the Church and Archbishop Holgate's.

-Article from the Diocese of York website about the 2016 service below:
+Article from the Diocese of York website and York Press about the 2017 service below:

 On Wednesday evening Archbishop Holgate’s School celebrated their annual carol service in York Minster.
 This event has grown in recent years to become a popular community occasion and one of the largest school carol services in the region.
-Over one thousand two hundred parents, governors, friends of the school and members of the public filled the nave and aisles of the Cathedral, joined by Dr John Sentamu, the Archbishop of York.
+Over a thousand parents, governors, friends of the school and members of the public filled the nave and aisles of the Cathedral, joined by Alison White, the Bishop of Hull.
 There they heard the Christmas story retold through the music, drama, bible readings, carols and dance.
 This was done with a particular focus on how the Christmas story reflects the power of God.
 Over 200 students from Archbishop Holgate’s participated in the service as singers, readers, actors, dancers, musicians, ushers, technical crew and in a British Sign Language choir.
-The school was also joined by almost 200 pupils from eight primary schools across York and the East Riding.
+The school was also joined by over 150 pupils from nine primary schools across York and the East Riding who sang together.
+This year the Community Choir had almost 80 parents, governors and staff from Archbishop Holgate’s School and others in the Pathfinder Multi Academy Trust.

 Richard Nihill, the School’s Chaplain, said “It is a real privilege to present our interpretation of the Christmas story in the beautiful setting of York Minster.
 We know that for many of the congregation this is their main opportunity to reflect on Jesus’ birth.
 To have the opportunity to share this with over a thousand people is wonderful.
 For me the annual carol service is one of the highlights of the school year and a wonderful reflection of our school values.
-We were delighted to have welcomed the Archbishop of York to this service in this 470th year since our foundation”.
+We were delighted to have welcomed the Bishop of Hull to join us in our celebrations”.
 After the evening service everyone stayed for refreshments, sharing in mulled wine and mince pies donated by parents.
-Such was their generosity that, after everyone had eaten plenty, over fifty boxes were donated to homeless projects and families in need across the city.
+Such was their generosity that, after everyone had eaten plenty, dozens of boxes were then destined for a Senior Citizens Christmas Lunch that the school is hosting.